manifold-systems/manifold/docs/manifold-templates.md

 </html>
 ```

-The location of import statements within the template file is irrelevant.
-Although it is idiomatic to include all imports
+The location of import statements must precede other directives.
-at the beginning of the file, imports can be placed anywhere and will not affect the generated file.

 <a id="-extends-" class="toc_anchor"></a>

 ## `extends` ##
-The `extends` keyword is used to make a template extend a different base class, which can be used to provide
+The `extends` directive is used to make a template extend a different base class, which can be used to provide
 additional application specific functionality (e.g. Request and Response objects in a web application).

-Here is a practical example of the 'extends' keyword being used:
+Here is a practical example of the `extends` keyword being used:
 ```java
 package demo;